TJLW/tjlw.github.io/Projects/ROS/README.md

 <p align="center"> <img width="auto" src="https://github.com/TJLW/tjlw.github.io/blob/master/Projects/ROS/Images/PlannerPaths.png?raw=True"/> </p>
 <p align="center">
 	Example of the global and local planner paths generated for a navigation goal.
+The paths are denoted by the green lines marked global and local.
+These paths are different as the local planner must also consider the current robot's orientation and if the robot is reacting to the velocity commands in the expected manner.
+In this image, the local planner is attempting to reach the global path as quickly as possible by making a left turn.
+The global planner acts similarly though operates under different parameters and a larger window of the map is used.
 </p>